nicholaswilde/recipes/docs/sides/jojo's-biscuits.md

 ### Step 2

 Stir in the beaten large eggs with a wooden spoon until combined.
-Stir in 1 1/2 cups buttermilk until the dough comes together into a sticky mass.
+Stir in 1.5 cups [buttermilk][1] until the dough comes together into a sticky mass.
 If it is too dry, add more buttermilk 1 tablespoon at a time, mixing after each addition, until it reaches the correct consistency.
 Cover the bowl and refrigerate for at least 30 minutes and up to overnight.

 ### Step 3